 To convert documents to PDF, there is a common misconception is that in order to do that, especially for the purpose of E-Filing, a filer must print the document to paper, and then scan the paper to create a PDF.
 However, this can’t be further from the truth.
-There are literally dozens of tools available that allows filers to select “Save As” a PDF in their program, or even “Print” straight to PDF.
+There are dozens of tools available that allows filers to select “Save As” a PDF in their program, or even “Print” straight to PDF.

 Did You Know?